stevesea/Adventuresmith/README.md

 ## Overview

-This is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
+Adventuresmith is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
+Adventuresmith is free, and ad-free (and will remain so).
+The software written for Adventuresmith is licensed under the GPL.
+The licensing terms of the content within Adventuresmith varies, depending on the source of the data.
+See [here](#content) for content attribution and information about the RPG content within the app.

 Random tables are a great tool to provide a framework for improvisation.